Buildings

 • A tower of items is carried by a robotic sorting machine.

-• A large piece of machinery.
+• A large piece of machinery is used to move items from inventory towers.

 • Three red pipes fastened to a wall inside of a building.